lyndon025/playtested/src/content/article/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-05-the-puppet-show-has-begun-aether-gazers-shadow-under-convallaria-update
+title: The Puppet Show has begun! | Aether Gazer’s Shadow Under Convallaria update
+game: Aether Gazer’s Shadow Under Convallaria update
 description: First of all, Aether Gazer is a hack-and-slash gacha ARPG game available for Android and iOS with a compelling, fully voiced narrative.
 (Endorsed by the Aether Gazer website, PC is also playable via emulator)
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-0.avif
+  - /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-1.avif
+  - /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-2.avif
 pubDate: 2023-09-05
 tags:
   - aether-gazers-shadow-under-convallaria-update
   - mobile
   - pc
   - rpg
   - strategy
   - taptap
 thumb: /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-0.avif
-title: The Puppet Show has begun! | Aether Gazer’s Shadow Under Convallaria update
-game: Aether Gazer’s Shadow Under Convallaria update
-gallery:
-- /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-0.avif
-- /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-1.avif
-- /images/reviews/legacy/2023-09-05-the-puppet-show-has-begun--aether-gazers-shadow-under-convallaria-update-2.avif
 ---

 First of all, Aether Gazer is a hack-and-slash gacha ARPG game available for Android and iOS with a compelling, fully voiced narrative.
 (Endorsed by the Aether Gazer website, PC is also playable via emulator)

 Aether Gazer website,